Skip to main content

 Is this the program you're looking for?

 Most students we accept have experience working with sound.
-They have worked individually, commercially or in school on a range of sound projects, and have mastered the fundamentals of commercial software apps.
-The Major and Minor in Electroacoustic Studies are not introductory sound programs.
-These fundamental skills should be acquired before applying.
+They have worked individually, commercially or in school on a range of sound projects, and know the fundamentals of commercial software apps.
+The Major and Minor in Electroacoustic Studies are not introductory sound programs; applicants should know these fundamental skills before applying.
+Our courses combine lectures, research and studio assignments that focus developing technical skills in a creative environment.

 Are you interested in all kinds of sounds?
 This program is for students who want to: